luisparravicini/clippje/README.md

 Each paragraph of all the corpus' files is used to creates markov chains of order 2, 3 and 4.

-When it has generate a word, it selects the probabilities for the current text for all the available chains, randomly chooses one and from that list, a random word.
+When it has to generate a word, it selects the probabilities for the current text for all the available chains, randomly chooses one and from that list, a random word.